 By Joey Roulette

-The 21-hour ordeal started shortly before midnight on Sunday when Orlando police responded to a domestic violence call by the suspect's girlfriend.
+The apartments were evacuated as police prepared to move in on the second-floor unit in Orlando.
+The 21-hour ordeal started shortly before midnight on Sunday when police responded to a domestic violence call, city police said on Twitter.

 The woman who called the police was the mother of all four of the children, and Lindsey had fathered the two youngest, Orlando police spokeswoman Michelle Guido said in an email.

 Lindsey was a convicted felon on probation after pleading no contest to arson and battery charges.
-In a 2008 incident, Lindsey became violent during an argument with his former fiancée and set the house on fire after the woman fled.
+In the 2008 incident, Lindsey became violent during an argument with his former fiancee and set the house on fire after the woman fled.

-Residents Miguel and Maria Lopez returned early on Tuesday to the Orlando apartment complex after being evacuated the night before.
+On Tuesday morning, Miguel and Maria Lopez returned to the Orlando apartment complex after being evacuated the night before.

 "I can't even sleep.
 I have all the images in my mind, like the police officers, the guns shooting."
 Maria said.
 "I don't feel safe here."

-(Reporting by Joey Roulette in Orlando; additional reporting by Brendan O'Brien in Milwaukee and Makini Brice in New York; Writing by Dan Whitcomb; editing by Frank McGurty and G Crosse)
+(Reporting by Joey Roulette in Orlando; Additional reporting by Brendan O'Brien in Milwaukee and Makini Brice in New York; Editing by Frank McGurty and Richard Chang)

 This story has not been edited by Firstpost staff and is generated by auto-feed.